vself-project/.github/profile/README.md

 - vSelf is Zero Knowledge Base Camp participant, Outlier Venture 2023.
 - MVP got supported by NEAR Foundation grant and is live on the NEAR mainnet.
 - Partnered with 25 Web3 projects and issued 7500+ SBTs in pilot collaborations.
-- vSelf team won the Best Design Prize at MetaBUILD 2022 Hackathon & Bounty Prize NEARCON 2022 Hackathon
+- vSelf team won the Best Design Prize at MetaBUILD 2022 Hackathon & Bounty Prize NEARCON 2022 Hackathon.